 The center was originally built in the 1960's, but there was criticism at the time that it 'lacked character' and wasn't in keeping with the feel of the New Mexico capital.
-That's why when the firm of Dekker Perich Sabatini was hired to renovate the center in 2013/2014, they chose to bring the look and feel back to basics by incorporating design cues in keeping with New Mexico.
+That's why when the firm of Dekker Perich Sabatini was hired to renovate the center, they chose to bring the look and feel back to basics by incorporating design cues in keeping with New Mexico.

 In the Albuquerque Journal, Mayor Richard J. Berry outlined his vision for the ACC:

 “A lot of convention centers I visit around the country, you have no idea if you’re in one city or another.
 I wanted to make this unique to us, make it look like us and feel like us, so people have that real special feeling they can’t get in other cities."

 To achieve that, design principal Bill Sabatini and his team chose materials in keeping not just with the natural beauty of New Mexico, but also in keeping with the history of the region; forged with the power of human perseverance and the railroad.

 Beams from Barron Designs feature prominently in the ballroom area.